 States have the option to adopt a simplified method for determining the cost of doing business in cases where an applicant is self-employed.
 Should a state decide to adopt a simplified method, the state agency has the flexibility to develop a method to calculate this cost, such as a flat percentage, a figure based on average costs, or some other method.
-Some states use different methods for different types of self-employments.
 Twenty-three states have adopted a simplified method for determining business costs for self-employed applicant income.
-Of these, 19 use a flat percentage of gross income applied to all types of self-employments.
+Of these, 19 use a flat percentage of gross income applied to all types of self-employment.

-Nebraska currently utilizes a flat percentage, forty-nine percent (49%) of gross income, for self-employment deductions when income is verified with ledgers or bookkeeping records.
+Nebraska currently utilizes a flat percentage, 49% of gross income, for self-employment deductions when income is verified with ledgers or bookkeeping records.
 If income is verified with a tax return, actual self-employment deductions are allowed.
+The flat percentage was implemented to align SNAP with other programs such as Temporary Assistance to Needy Families (TANF).